syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 This directory is an empty directory provided to the container for writing files for future use.

-Containers must ensure that the files required in future containers or that need to be scheduled are written to this directory at the end of the container's execution.
+Containers must ensure that the files required in future containers are written to this directory at the end of the container's execution.
 In general, containers should copy all files from `/input` to `/output` unless the container knows the file is no longer required.

+In the `configure` pipeline any resources that need to be scheduled should also be written to this directory at the end of the container's execution.

 #### Intermediary containers

 If the container is not the last container its `/output` directory will become the next container's `/input` directory.

 #### Final container

-All files present in `/output` directory of the final container will be written to your GitOps repository.
+In the `configure` pipeline all files present in `/output` directory of the final container will be written to your GitOps repository.
+In the `delete` pipeline no action occurs in the final container as nothing should be scheduled as part of `delete`

 :::note